Elektrobit/crinit/README.md

 * include files to maintain task configuration presets
 * optional integration with [elos](https://github.com/Elektrobit/elos)
     - support for events send by elos as task dependencies

-In addition the following features are currently work-in-progress:

 * ability to report task state changes back to elos
 * optional signature checking of Crinit's configuration files